KenSaville/Modern-Statistics-for-Modern-Biology/README.md

 # Modern-Statistics-for-Modern-Biology
-Working through the MSMB text in QUarto
+Working through the MSMB text in Quarto